MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-5.1.0/migrate-from-azurerm-to-az.md

 ```

 The **latest** available release of AzureRM is **6.13.1**.
 If you don't have this version installed,
-your existing scripts may need additional modifications to work with the Az module beyond what's
+your existing scripts may need additional modifications to work with the Az module beyond the scope
-described in this article and in the [breaking changes list](migrate-az-1.0.0.md).
+of what's described in this article and in the [breaking changes list](migrate-az-1.0.0.md).

 If your scripts don't work with AzureRM 6.13.1, update them according to the
 [AzureRM 5.x to 6.x migration guide](/powershell/azure/azurerm/migration-guide.6.0.0).
 If you use an